View regular version View for small screens (PDA) View print version

 A comely girl in her late teens, Tara had been classified as a schizophrenic.
 Many times, she would just sit or stand there speaking gibberish - she had called Isabelle "Mavis" on their first meeting.
 However, during those moments when she was more or less firmly grounded in this world, she was positively insufferable.
 Like right now.

-The nurse, a plump young woman with a no-nonsense look about her, quirked an eyebrow.
+The nurse, a plump young woman named Nell with a no-nonsense look about her, quirked an eyebrow.
 "Well?"

 Isabelle said nothing.

-"Listen, dearie," the nurse said, not unkindly "if you want to go home soon, you will have to cooperate.
+"Listen, dearie," said Nell, not unkindly "if you want to go home soon, you will have to cooperate.
 This medication will help you get back on track in no time."
-She winked.
+The motherly smile she gave Isabelle looked odd in a face that was about the same age as Isabelle herself.
 "Send that warrior woman back where she came from, and make your life get back to normal, it will be a breeze.
 Just you be good.
 Right?"

 "Now wait a minute... " Xena said, drawing herself up to full warrior posture.